LiangWenshuo1118/djy/README.md

-7.6.3.
-Crystal lattice matches of two graphene¶
+#7.6.3.
+Crystal lattice matches of two graphene

 This subsection will introduce how to search the matched lattice for two materials which is used for building the simulated model for interface structure prediction.

 This is an example for matching the lattices for graphene asymmetric grain boundary.
 The slab model with the optimally matched lattice adopted in the interface structure prediction will be generated automatically from graphene bulk structure.